anchpop/popovitch-blog/content/blog/more-thoughts-on-abstract-algo/index.md

 ---
 title: Beginning Thoughts on The Abstract Algorithm
 date: "2019-03-28T22:12:03.284Z"
+description: The Abstract Algorithm is an attempt to avoid computing the same data multiple times.
 ---

-Trigger warnings: Haskell knowledge required, oversimplifications of Haskell evaluation strategy within
+Warnings: Haskell knowledge required, oversimplifications of Haskell evaluation strategy within

 The Abstract Algorithm is an attempt to avoid computing the same data multiple times.
 Imagine you have the following Haskell function: